International Socialists (United States)

-The International Socialists (1968–1986) was a Third Camp Trotskyist group in the United States.
+The International Socialists was a Third Camp Trotskyist group active in the United States between 1968 and 1985.

 History

 The roots of the IS went back to the fall of 1964 when the Berkeley locals of the Socialist Party-Social Democratic Federation and Young People's Socialist League left with sixteen members to found the Independent Socialist Club led by Hal Draper and Joel Geier.
 At first it consisted mainly of ex-Independent Socialist League members who had disagreed with the decision to merge the ISL into the SP-SDF in 1958 and had become uncomfortable with the positions taken by Max Shachtman and the Realignment Caucus within the party, i.e. entry into the Democratic Party, and an orientation toward the established union leadership and liberal integrationist forces within the Civil Rights Movement.
 The new group wished to revive the tendency represented by the ISL and the third camp.
 While still basing its ideas on the literature of the ISL, as the new organization grew through the 1960s, the proportion of former members of the ISL declined, until they were a small handful by 1970.

 The following year a second ISC was founded in Berkeley (one on campus, one in town) and another in New York.
 In September 1967 a conference was held in New York and the clubs were federated under the umbrella Independent Socialist Clubs of America.
 A quarterly, Independent Socialist or I.S. had begun in early 1967 and became the organ of the new group.